typeable/octopod/docs/en/Helm-based_deployment_guide.md

 `chart_version: 0.5.1`

 As in the previous example we took App Overrides from [chart documentation](../../charts/octopod/README.md#Parameters), but Deployment Overrides are passed as configuration for control scripts.
 To have more understanding about these paramters you can check [this docs](../../helm-control-scripts/README.md)

+Now you have Octopod inside Octopod!
+Now you only need to install your own helm chart!